snackCake/docs/Appendix/Removing-Thymeleaf.md

 # Removing Thymeleaf

-Although the Broadleaf Commerce DemoSite shows a front-end that was built with the Thymeleaf tempalting engine, it is certainly possible to use a different templating language if you choose.
+Although the Broadleaf Commerce DemoSite shows a front-end that was built with the Thymeleaf templating engine, it is certainly possible to use a different templating language if you choose.

 If you would like to completely remove depdencency on Thymeleaf JARs from the *site* project, follow these steps: